k6 (Grafana) Alternatives

 Migration steps

-3. Test on Cloud Free or Cloud Pro for AWS-region distributed runs.
+3. Pilot on Cloud Free to validate the AWS-region distributed runs.

 Paid plans from $200.00/mo